Rethen-music/Rethen-language/README.md

 ## CLEF_VALUE
-In RetHen there are different kinds of keys:
+In RetHen there are different value of clefs:

 Treble clef
 ```